Erd\H{o}s-Hajnal problems for posets: Introduction

 A \textit{chain} $C_t$ is a poset on $t$ pairwise comparable vertices.
 For colored chains, we introduce two specific colorings.
-The \textit{red-alternating chain} $\dot C_t^{(rbr)}$ is the chain $C_t$ whose vertices are colored alternatingly red and blue such that the minimal vertex is red, see Figure \ref{fig:coloredQ2} for an illustration.
-Similarly, the \textit {blue-alternating chain} $\dot C_t^{(brb)}$ is the chain $C_t$ colored alternatingly but the minimal vertex is blue.
-Given a colored chain $\dot C$, let $\alpha(\dot C)$ be the maximum $a$ such that $\dot C$ contains a copy of $\dot C_a^{(rbr)}$ or $\dot C_a^{(brb)}$.
-We show that the poset Erd\H{o}s-Hajnal number of a colored chain is essentially (up to an additive constant) determined by the size of its largest alternating chain.
+The \textit{red-alternating chain} $\dot C_t^{(rbr)}$ is the chain~$C_t$ whose vertices are colored alternatingly in red and blue, such that the minimal vertex is red, see Figure \ref{fig:coloredQ2} for an illustration.
+Similarly, the \textit {blue-alternating chain} $\dot C_t^{(brb)}$ is the chain~$C_t$ colored alternatingly, but the minimal vertex is blue.